 The CAS2 Extended Battery has three subtests in each of the four PASS scales.
 The Core Battery includes two subtests from each of the four PASS scales.
 Each PASS scale as well as the CAS2 Full Scale yields a standard score with a mean of 100 and a standard deviation of 15.

-The CAS2 also yields five supplemental composite scores: Executive Function without Working Memory, Executive Function with Working Memory, Working Memory, Verbal Content, and Nonverbal Content.
+The CAS2 also yields six supplemental composite scores: Executive Function without Working Memory, Executive Function with Working Memory, Working Memory, Verbal Content, Nonverbal Content, and Speed/Fluency.
 A visual versus auditory comparison is also provided.

 The CAS2 was standardized using a group of 1,342 children and adolescents that closely represent the population of the U.S. Extensive reliability and validity information is reported in the Interpretive and Technical Manual that accompanies the test.
 The 12 subtest Core Battery Full Scale reliability is .95 with the PASS Scale reliabilities ranging from .86 to .93.
 Internal consistency, test-retest, and scorer reliability studies were conducted.
 Types of validity reported include content-description, criterion-prediction, and construct-identification.
 Validity with special populations, including persons with speech or language impairment, learning disability, gifted and talented, or attention deficit/hyperactivity disorder, anxiety disorder, or Asperger's syndrome, are reported.
 Special attention was paid to making the CAS2 fair for minority groups.
 Validity evidence reported in the Interpretive and Technical Manual demonstrates the test's value for assessment of diverse groups of children.